sunomad/sport_bet_api/COMMENTS.md

 DEVELOPMENT NOTES

+This api uses the following:
+Laravel 5.6 with Eloquent as ORM.
+I decided to start this challenge on familiar grounds, see how far I would come.
+I planned to create a new branch and see if I could accomplish the same with Lumen and Doctrine2.
+However it took a bit longer to get here then expected.
+And because, I think this api already gives a clear picture of me as a developer, so I will leave that for now.

 Currently the system allows duplicate bets.
 We might want to allow users to place multiple bets on the same match, but then we need to find a solution to prevent duplicate requests create unwanted duplicate bets.